jesuisalexjamet/TLP-HPCA30-artifact/README.md

 ./scripts/run_single_core_legacy.sh
 ```

+Upon the execution of these simulations, the result files will be placed in the `results` directory.

 > *N.B.*: The scripts running the experiments assume that one has access to a computing cluster using slurm.

 ### Rolling up Statistics